Fairfax, Virginia: History

+19th century

-The scene of the first land battle of the Civil War, the Battle of Fairfax Court House took place here on June 1, 1861, after a Union scouting party clashed with the local militia with neither side gaining advantage.
-A second battle took place here two years later on June 27, 1863, where Union troops were defeated.
-This battle delayed the movements of Confederate cavalry chief Jeb Stuart with disastrous consequences for Lee at Gettysburg a few days later.
+On June 1, 1861, the first land battle of the Civil War, the Battle of Fairfax Court House, was fought in Fairfax after a Union army scouting party clashed with the local militia; the outcome was indecisive with neither side gaining advantage.
+A second battle took place in Fairfax two years later, on June 27, 1863, in which Union troops were defeated, which delayed the movements of Confederate cavalry chief Jeb Stuart with disastrous consequences for Robert E. Lee at the subsequent Battle of Gettysburg, the Civil War's bloodiest battle, which began several days later.

-Fairfax was officially renamed the "Town of Fairfax" in 1859.
+In 1859, Fairfax was renamed the "Town of Fairfax".
 It was incorporated as a town in 1874.
 It was incorporated as a city in 1961 by court order.
 Under Virginia law the city was separated from Fairfax County yet remains the county seat.

+20th century

 In 1904, a trolley line connected Fairfax with Washington, D.C.

 Architecture

 The former Fairfax County Courthouse is the oldest historic building in Fairfax.
-The first Fairfax courthouse was established in 1742 near present-day Tysons Corner, and is the namesake for Old Courthouse Road.
+The first Fairfax courthouse was established in 1742 near present-day Tysons, and is the namesake for Old Courthouse Road.
 It intersects with Gallows Road, which today is a major commuter route, but at the time was the road where condemned prisoners were led to the gallows at the old courthouse.

 In 1752, the courthouse was moved to Alexandria, which offered to build the new courthouse at their own expense.
-The reason the courthouse was moved from the Tysons Corner location was because of "Indian hostilities", as noted on the stone marker at the northwest corner of Gallows Road and Route 123.
-The courthouse operated there until 1790, when Virginia ceded the land where the courthouse was located for the creation of Washington, DC.
-The General Assembly specified that the new courthouse should be located in the center of the county, and was established at the corner of what was Old Little River Turnpike and is now Main Street and what was Ox Road and is now Chain Bridge Road on land donated by town founder Richard Ratcliffe.
-The courthouse changed hands repeatedly during the Civil War, and the first Confederate officer battle casualty, John Quincy Marr, occurred on its grounds.
+The reason the courthouse was moved from the Tysons Corner location was because of "Indian hostilities", which is noted on the stone marker at the northwest corner of Gallows Road and Route 123.
+The courthouse operated there until 1790, when Virginia ceded the land where the courthouse was located in preparation for the relocation of the national capital from Philadelphia to Washington, D.C. in 1800.

+The General Assembly specified that the new courthouse should be located in the center of the county, and it was established at the corner of what was Old Little River Turnpike at present-day Main Street and Ox Road on Chain Bridge Road on land donated by town founder Richard Ratcliffe.

+The courthouse changed hands repeatedly during the American Civil War.
+The first Confederate officer battle casualty, John Quincy Marr, occurred on the grounds of the courthouse.
 The first meeting of the Fairfax Court was held April 21, 1800.

-The oldest two-story building in the city, the Fairfax Public School was built in 1873 for $2,750.
-In addition to elementary school use the building has also housed special education, adult education, and police academy training.
+The oldest two-story building in Fairfax, the Fairfax Public School was built in 1873 for $2,750.
+In addition to elementary school use, the building has also housed special education, adult education, and police academy training.

 On July 4, 1992, the building became the Fairfax Museum and Visitor Center.
-Joseph Edward Willard built the town hall building in 1900 then gifted it to the then town in 1902.
+Joseph Edward Willard built the town hall building in 1900, and then gifted it to the town in 1902.

 The Old Town Hall now houses the Huddleston Library and the Fairfax Art League.